-This policy applies to all students with SEN, including students with exceptional ability, who attend Coláiste Muire.
+This policy applies to all students, students with SEN and includes students with exceptional ability, who attend Coláiste Muire.
 It is also intended to serve the school community including the B.O.M, the Principal, the teaching and ancillary staff and parents.